dqian96/dqian96.github.io/about/index.md

 * I love data - I track how my lifts progress, the number of <a href="https://en.wikipedia.org/wiki/Pomodoro_Technique">
   pomodoros</a> I do each day, etc.
 * I never read much as a child and I'm trying to make up for lost pages now
-* Think before you act
-* Put yourself in other people's shoes
-* Timebox everything!
-This keeps your goals clear and reduces time wasted!

 On this blog, you might find posts on software engineering, computer science, books, food, and life.
 For example, some post ideas include: a book review on "How to Win Friends and Influence People" by Dale Carnegie,